Windsor Lawyers Handling Common-Law Separation and Divorce

 The general public has a tremendous misconception regarding the difference between married people and common-law couples.
 Most do not realize that when a couple has lived together for a prescribed period of time, they have similar rights to married couples upon separation and divorce.
 However, “similar” does not mean “the same.”

-At Jason P. Howie, Professional Corporation, we handle each separation and divorce on an individual basis, taking the time to understand your needs and goals, and to provide well-informed answers to your questions.
+At Johnson Miller Family Lawyers, we handle each separation and divorce on an individual basis, taking the time to understand your needs and goals, and to provide well-informed answers to your questions.
 Our lawyers and staff are familiar with the nuances of common law separations and divorces.

 Common law relationships require a different analysis and approach than do marriages.
-A common law spouse’s property rights are radically different than a legally married spouse’s rights.
+A common-law spouse’s property rights are radically different from a legally married spouse’s rights.
 The length of the common law marriage is generally the main factor considered during property division and when establishing support.
-To learn more about the laws pertaining to common law couples during separation in Ontario and how they apply to your particular situation, please contact our firm.
+To learn more about the laws pertaining to common-law couples during separation in Ontario and how they apply to your particular situation, please contact our firm.